St. Mary's College, Crosby

-St Mary's College is an independent Roman Catholic coeducational day school in Crosby, Merseyside, about 7 mi north of Liverpool.
-It comprises an early years department "Bright Sparks" (age 4 and under), preparatory school known as "The Mount" (age 4-11) and secondary school with a 6th Form (age 11-18).
+St. Mary's College is an independent Roman Catholic coeducational day school in Crosby, Merseyside, about 7 mi north of Liverpool.
+It comprises an early years department "Bright Sparks" (age 0–4), preparatory school known as "The Mount" (age 4–11) and secondary school with a Sixth Form (age 11–18).
 It was formerly a direct grant grammar school for boys, founded and controlled by the Christian Brothers order.
-Notable alumni include John Birt, Roger McGough, Tony Booth and Cardinal Vincent Nichols.
+Notable alumni include Trent Alexander-Arnold, John Birt, Roger McGough, Tony Booth and Cardinal Vincent Nichols.

 Founding and affiliation

 The college was established as a boys' school in 1919 by the Irish Christian Brothers, a clerical order founded by Blessed Edmund Rice in the early nineteenth century.